 ★ ★ ★ ★ ★I came in for a consultation for an issue I’ve been having with my stomach for about 2 months.
 Dr. Yakubov was very kind, informative and made me feel at ease about my current situation.

-If you experience any of these symptoms with diarrhea, make sure you get plenty of fluids and be evaluated by a gastroenterologist.
+If you experience any of these symptoms with diarrhea, make sure you get plenty of fluids and contact a gastroenterologist for an evaluation.

 Causes of Diarrhea

 There are many causes of diarrhea.
-Underlying them all is your body’s inability to absorb the water from food and fluid as they pass through your colon, which results in the loose, watery stools.
-This can be due to the type or quantity of food you eat or because of an illness in your digestive tract.
+Underlying them all is your body’s inability to absorb the water from food and fluid as they pass through your colon, which results in loose, watery stools.
+The inability to absorb water can be caused by the type or quantity of food you eat, as well as a digestive tract illness.
 Here are the most common causes of diarrhea:

 - Contaminated water (often in a developing country)